Distributed Bare-Bones Communication in Wireless Networks: Introduction

+Broadcasting of multiple messages was considered by Reddy et al.~\cite{ReddyKV15,ReddyV16} and Yu et al.~\cite{YuHWTL-SIROCCO12,YuHWYL-INFOCOM13}.
+Chlebus et al.~\cite{ChlebusKPR-ICALP11} considered multi-communication primitives for radio networks; that paper also used breadth-then-depth trees, similarly as the broadcast algorithm in Section~\ref{sec:single-node-start}.
+Derbel and Talbi~\cite{DerbelT10} showed how to estimate node degrees in radio networks with nodes initially not knowing their neighbors.

+Scheideler et al.~\cite{ScheidelerRS08} gave an algorithm to find a dominating set in time $\cO(\log n)$.
+That algorithm relies on manipulating thresholds in physical carrier sensing.
+Halld{\'{o}}rsson and Tonoyan~\cite{HalldorssonT21} demonstrated how nodes in wireless networks can leverage indirect information received during collisions to infer neighborhoods and construct backbones; building on this, they showed applications of backbones to various communication problems in wireless networks.
+Moses and Vaya~\cite{MosesV21} developed deterministic algorithms for multi-broadcast and building backbones in wireless networks.
+Yu et al.~\cite{YuZ0LY0C019} considered distributed algorithms to construct dominating sets in dynamic wireless networks.
+Zou et al.~\cite{ZouYWYWH019} studied building backbones in wireless networks subject to adversarial jamming.
+Constructions and applications of virtual backbones and dominating sets in wireless networks were surveyed by Yu et al.~\cite{YuWWY2013}.

-There has been a great variety of trends in work on models of signal strength and geometric decay in representations of wireless networks.
-Some authors have sought to specialize SINR-like settings to the Euclidean space to leverage its specific topological properties, like Avin et al.~\cite{AvinEKLPR12} through their work on SINR diagrams.
-Others have sought to abstract from geographic coordinates but maintain a metric space of bounded growth that defines distances, like that of Daum et al.~\cite{DGKN13} and Jurdzi\'nski et al.~\cite{JurdzinskiKRS-PODC14}.
-Still others, like Bodlaender and Halld{\'o}rsson~\cite{BodlaenderH13}, attempted to abstract the geometry even further and consider models that relax the properties of distance as represented by metric spaces.
+There has been a great variety of approaches to signal strength and geometric decay in representations of wireless networks.
+Some authors have sought to specialize SINR-like settings to the Euclidean space, in order to leverage its specific topological properties, as for example, Avin et al.~\cite{AvinEKLPR12} in their work on the SINR diagrams.
+Others have sought to abstract from the coordinates in a plane but maintain a metric space of bounded growth that defines distances, like in the papers of Daum et al.~\cite{DGKN13} and Jurdzi\'nski et al.~\cite{JurdzinskiKRS-PODC14}.
+Still others, like Bodlaender and Halld{\'o}rsson~\cite{BodlaenderH13} and Halld{\'o}rsson et al.~\cite{HalldorssonTWY16}, attempted to abstract the geometry even further and consider models that relax the properties of distance as represented by metric spaces.